Ancurio/mkxp/README.md

 This is a fork of mkxp intended to be a little more than just a barebones recreation of RPG Maker.
 The original goal was successfully running games based on Pokemon Essentials, which is notoriously dependent on Windows APIs.
 I'd consider that mission accomplished.

-Despite the fact that it was made with Essentials games in mind, it should still be compatible with anything that runs in the upstream version of MKXP, so you can think of it as just MKXP but a bit supercharged.
-It should be able to run all but the most demanding of RPG Maker projects.
+Despite the fact that it was made with Essentials games in mind, there is nothing connected to it contained in this repository, and it should still be compatible with anything that runs in the upstream version of MKXP.
+You can think of it as MKXP but a bit supercharged --  it should be able to run all but the most demanding of RGSS projects, given a bit of porting work.

 It supports Windows, Linux and both Intel and Apple Silicon versions of macOS.